OTheDev/arbi/arbi/README.md

 - **No dependencies** by default.

-  If you need to generate random arbitrary integers, enable the `rand` feature, which depends on the [rand](https://docs.rs/rand/latest/rand/) crate.
+  If you need to generate random integers, enable the `rand` feature, which depends on the [rand](https://docs.rs/rand/latest/rand/) crate.

 - **`no_std`**.